-At December 31, 2022, Amerigo had \$10.1 million (2021: \$11.2 million) of Canadian federal net operating loss carry-forwards.
+On December 31, 2023, Amerigo had \$10.0 million (2022: \$10.1 million) of Canadian federal net operating loss carry-forwards.
 These loss carry-forwards expire at various dates between 2027 and 2040.
 Net operating loss carry-forwards have not been recognized, as it is not probable that taxable profit will be available against which they can be utilized in the legal entity in which they arose.

-At December 31, 2022, Amerigo had \$1.0 million (2021: \$0.4 million) of Chilean federal net operating loss carry-forwards.
+On December 31, 2023, Amerigo had \$1.76 million (2022: \$1.0 million) of Chilean federal net operating loss carry-forwards.
 These loss carry-forwards can be carried forward indefinitely.
 Net operating loss carry-forwards have not been recognized, as it is not probable that taxable profit will be available against which they can be utilized in the legal entity in which they arose.

-At December 31, 2022, Amerigo had \$5.4 million (2021: 5.0 million) of Canadian federal net capital losses.
+On December 31, 2023, Amerigo had \$6.3 million (2022: 5.4 million) of Canadian federal net capital losses.
 These losses could be carried back 3 years and forward indefinitely against future taxable capital gains.
 Net capital loss carry-forwards have not been recognized, as it is not probable that taxable capital gains will be available against which they can be utilized in the legal entity in which they arose.

-h) Non-resident subsidiaries
+h) Foreign subsidiaries

-Amerigo has non-resident subsidiaries that have undistributed earnings.
-At December 31, 2022, the Company recognized a deferred income tax liability and associated deferred income tax expense charged to income of \$1.7 million (2021: \$1.8) in respect of the estimated taxes associated with repatriation of earnings in the foreseeable future.
-Taxable temporary differences in relation to undistributed earnings for which deferred tax liabilities have not been recognized are \$102.5 million at December 31, 2022 (2021: \$107.6 million).
+Amerigo has foreign subsidiaries that have undistributed earnings.
+At December 31, 2023, the Company recognized a deferred income tax liability and associated deferred income tax expense charged to income of \$1.2 million (2022: \$1.7) regarding the estimated taxes associated with repatriation of earnings in the foreseeable future.
+Taxable temporary differences in relation to undistributed earnings for which deferred tax liabilities have not been recognized are \$84.9 million on December 31, 2023 (2021: \$102.5 million).